 But First, Coffee

 I’m not nearly the coffee snob that my friend Matthew over at Live and Let’s Fly is.
 But I do enjoy a good cup in the morning, especially when visiting the Pacific Northwest.
 So after getting off the train, I headed to Gastown to find some.
 With the help of trust Google Maps, I found Timbertrain Coffee Roasters, a local Vancouver shop.
-A mocha and a piece of cake hit the spot.
+An aromatic colombian whole bean coffee and a piece of cake hit the spot.

 My only complaint – they didn’t have any dark roast coffee beans.
 I really wanted a bag to take home to mom.